 Esports In 2018: What This Year Will Be Remembered For

 Last 10 years or so were marked by a steady growth of professional esports scene, and 2018 was no different.
 Video games are no longer deemed as a specific niche for geeks of all sorts.
 Now esports is where big money is.
-More and more companies are investing in esports, prize funds for top-tier competitions are large enough to make most traditional sports players green with envy, and on sites like Pinnacle eSports you can easily bet on, say, competitive CS:GO matches in the same way as on soccer or basketball.
+More and more companies are investing in esports, prize funds for top-tier competitions are large enough to make most traditional sports players green with envy, and on sites like Betway eSports you can easily bet on CS:GO matches in the same way as on soccer or basketball.

 Typically, the biggest money revolves around 2 longstanding rivals – Dota 2 and League of Legends.
 That said, this year was marked by an emergence of a completely new esports genre, namely battle royale.
 Thus, titles like PUBG and Fortnite have also received a lot of financial attention from sponsors.
 Other than that, 2018 was marked by a number of new collaborations between brands and esports organizations.
 Let’s shortly review the biggest deals in esports that the last year will be remembered for.

 The largest events with the largest bets on Pinnacle eSports

 As tradition demands, the eighth installation of Dota 2 contest The International has turned out to be the tournament with the biggest prize pool of the year.
 For TI8, Valve raised over $25.5 million through in-game purchases.
 8 years ago Valve broke new ground by announcing the first The International competition with a total prize pool of $1 million.
 And it certainly looks like they will raise the bar even higher in years to come.